thomaschrstnsn/tc.bowling/README.md

 # Bowling Game

-Keeps track of score, frames and current state of a standard [Ten-pin bowling](https://en.wikipedia.org/wiki/Ten-pin_bowling) game.
+Keeps track of score, frames and current state of a standard [Ten-pin bowling](https://en.wikipedia.org/wiki/Ten-pin_bowling) game for a single player.

 ## API design